Sakura Bloom Price Tops $0.0001 on Exchanges (SKB)

-Sakura Bloom (CURRENCY:SKB) traded 45.5% lower against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on February 1st.
-Over the last week, Sakura Bloom has traded 3.9% higher against the U.S. dollar.
-Sakura Bloom has a market capitalization of $321,272.13 and approximately $47,893.00 worth of Sakura Bloom was traded on exchanges in the last day.
-One Sakura Bloom coin can now be bought for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Sakura Bloom (CURRENCY:SKB) traded 6.5% higher against the US dollar during the 1-day period ending at 21:00 PM ET on February 6th.
+One Sakura Bloom coin can currently be purchased for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Sakura Bloom has a total market capitalization of $377,500.60 and $35,425.00 worth of Sakura Bloom was traded on exchanges in the last day.
+During the last week, Sakura Bloom has traded up 18.6% against the US dollar.

 According to CryptoCompare, “SkullBuzz is an SHA-256 alternative crypto currency.v The coin is both proof of work and proof of stake.
 Difficulty retargets every ten blocks on a block time of 60 seconds.
 The Proof of stake reward is HIPOS at 0.5 SKB. “